CarlesLlobet/Trackonio/README.md

 The only configuration required in order to get started is to create a .env file with your preferred authentication (`PERSONIO_COOKIE` or `PERSONIO_USERNAME` & `PERSONIO_PASSWORD` ).

 If authenticating with Cookie, Trackonio will try to refresh the cookie in order to keep the session alive.
+For this reason, by default it will wait for 1 minute to execute, making sure next iteration will happen before 24h since last request.
+This won't represent any issue in automated deployments, but if you want to manually track an entry, make sure to include the `-f`/`--fast` parameter for a faster execution.

 Therefore, the minimal configuration can be as easy as:
 ```